 A team of volunteers select and record a selection of news items from around the area which is available below.
-Vision support Barrow and District also distribute via CDs every fortnight.
+Vision Support also distribute via CDs every fortnight.

 If you would like to be added to the free distribution list please get in touch by calling 01229 440556.

 Vision Support Team